Microscopic linear response theory of spin relaxation and relativistic transport phenomena in graphene

 The effective low-energy Hamiltonian describing the electronic properties of 2D Dirac fermions subject to a uniform Rashba interaction around the $K$ point reads as \cite{Note_basis}

 where $v$ is the bare velocity of massless Dirac fermions, $\mathbf{p}=-\imath\boldsymbol{\nabla}$ is the 2D kinematic momentum operator, $\lambda$ is the SOC strength and $\sigma_{i},s_{i}$ ($i=x,y,z$) are Pauli matrices associated with sublattice (pseudospin) and spin degrees of freedom, respectively.
 Here, $V(\text{\textbf{x}})$ is a disorder potential describing elastic scattering from nonmagnetic short-range impurities.
-For simplicity, in this work we neglect intervalley scattering processes and thus it suffices to consider the low-energy dynamics around the $K$ point.
+For simplicity, in this work we neglect intervalley scattering processes, which in the pure Rashba model can renormalize the momentum lifetime but are not expected to impact fundamentally the spin dynamics \cite{Milletari_PRL2017}.
+Thus it suffices to consider the low-energy dynamics around the $K$ point.

 The energy dispersion relation of the free Hamiltonian $H_{0}=H-V$ in Eq.\,(\ref{eq:Hamiltonian}) is

 where $\mu,\nu=\pm1$ labels the various subbands (Fig.\,\ref{fig:01-band_structure}(a)).